keepkey/udev-rules/README.md

 $ sudo udevadm control --reload-rules
 ```

 Then unplug & replug your device.
-You do not need to restart your mmachine.
+You do not need to restart your machine.